JonathanUsername/reddit-bot-finder/README.md

 I just see if they mostly only post in political subreddits ('politics', 'ukpolitics', 'unitedkingdom') and if their score there is generally low.
 I'd like to make a fancier algorithm, but I did this in about an hour at 11pm on a Monday.

 Yes it probably just points out people that don't follow the reddit groupthink.
-Yes that could be bad.
-But we're talking about politics here, it's basically the science of groupthink.
+Yes that could be bad, but we're talking about politics here, it's basically the science of groupthink.
 I'm just trying to automate my prejudices.